 Who is St. Valentine?
 We know Valentine’s Day as a day of love, but did you know it came from a priest named Valentine.
 Find out who he was. #StValentine #ValentinesDay #SaintValentine

 I’ve blogged about St. Patrick, which you hear more about in March.
 This one is about St. Valentine, known around Valentine’s Day.

 Saint Valentine, officially Saint Valentine of Rome, was a widely recognized 3rd-century Roman saint commemorated on February 14 and since the High Middle Ages is associated with a tradition of courtly love.
 Saint Valentine of Rome was a priest in Rome who ministered to Christians, who were persecuted there.WikiPedia

 We know the day that is supposed to honor him on Valentine’s Day, but the day was called Feast of St. Valentine since 496 AD.
-Priorlly, there was a feast celebrated on February 15, the Feast of Lupercalia, which moved to February 14.
+There use to be a feast celebrated on February 15, the Feast of Lupercalia, which moved to February 14.

 According to the Catholic Church, a saint is a person who is recognized as having an exceptional degree of holiness or likeness or closeness to God.
 But, in a future blog post, I will show you what the Bible says is a Saint.
 It might surprise you!
 (Follow this blog, so you won’t miss that post!)

 “At least three different Saint Valentines, all of them martyrs, are mentioned in the early martyrologies under the date of 14 February.”
 One was a priest in Rome, the second one was a bishop of Interamna (now Terni, Italy) and the third St. Valentine was a martyr in the Roman province of Africa.Catholic Encyclopedia